Howard cancels another day of online and hybrid classes as officials investigate alleged cyberattack

 “These audits will require sweeping of phones, laptops, and other digital work tools, which may be susceptible to data breaching,” officials warned.
 “All university usernames, email addresses and other log-in credentials will be verified for authenticity, access privileges and activity.”

-Meanwhile, more than two dozen students worked from a nearby Whole Foods, which freshman Glory Ugorji claimed has the best Wi-Fi.
+Meanwhile, more than two dozen students worked from a nearby Whole Foods, which freshman Glory Ugorji claimed has the best WiFi.
 She has also tried the connections at McDonald’s and Starbucks on Georgia Avenue NW near campus.

 Ugorji, a political science major, said her professors have been understanding, postponing assignments and encouraging students to complete whatever work they can.
-“But no one can really do anything [without Internet,]” she said.
+“But no one can really do anything” without Internet, she said.

 Professors have been advised that many students are without Internet access, and several students at Whole Foods were doing work that had been assigned before the weekend.

 Ugorji doesn’t mind the delay.
-“I’m okay with no Wi-Fi as long as they are investigating it,” Ugorji said, adding that she is worried her personal data could be stolen.
+“I’m okay with no WiFi as long as they are investigating it,” Ugorji said, adding that she is worried her personal data could be stolen.
 The university is still figuring out what data was accessed during the attack, but officials said there is no evidence personal information was taken.

-The alleged cyberattack comes after years of Wi-Fi infrastructure upgrades at Howard — modernizations that campus spokesman Frank Tramble said helped officials quickly shut down the university’s system and detect the problem early.
+The alleged cyberattack comes after years of WiFi infrastructure upgrades at Howard — modernizations that campus spokesman Frank Tramble said helped officials quickly shut down the university’s system and detect the problem early.

 “We’ve done a lot of work up to this point,” he said.
 “This would be much worse of a situation if we had not already been on a journey to fix a lot of the cybersecurity infrastructure issues we had before.”